raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

-The date picker will be automatically sized to fill the width and height of the cell.
+The date picker will be set as the cell's content element view and will be automatically sized to fill the width and height of the cell.

 `UITableViewCell` defines several factory methods that are inherited by `LMTableViewCell` and are discussed in more detail below.
 However, these are used primarily to create instances of the default cell view types and are not commonly used in conjunction with custom cell content.